 Chapter 5 Molecular inference in practice

-In the last chapter we examined the mathematical and statistical underpinning of phylogenetic inference with maximum likelihood.
+In the last chapter we examined the mathematical and statistical underpinnings of phylogenetic inference with maximum likelihood.
 In this chapter we examine some of the project design considerations and decisions you will need to make in implementing a phylogenetic analysis.
 We are sticking with DNA sequence data for now, but we will extend these approaches to other types of data later.
+This is an introduction to the decisions you will face and some of the approaches available, not a comprehensive explanation of how to implement a study.

 5.1 Your question